Calling all innovators

 What you'll need:

 You'll need a team of up to 5 amazing girls (including you) to participate.
-While working with a team isn't required, we believe Technovation is a more educational, inspirational, and all-around fun experience if approached as a group.
+We believe Technovation is a more educational, inspirational, and all-around fun experience if approached as a group.

 What you'll create